-- they have completed the WBOs training course and have been assessed to demonstrate appropriate levels of competencies (which might include a requirement to complete further training), and - they have completed mandatory training about preventing and responding to sexual harassment and abuse, and - they sign the Code of Conduct, and - they provide evidence of holding current ACT Government Working with Vulnerable People registration.
+- they have completed the MSOs training course and have been assessed to demonstrate appropriate levels of competencies (which might include a requirement to complete further training), and - they have completed mandatory training about preventing and responding to sexual harassment and abuse, and - they provide evidence of a current ACT Government Working with Vulnerable People registration.

-Upon completion of these requirements, WBOs are provided with an ACT Greens email address and listed on the ACT Greens website.
+Upon completion of these requirements, MSOs are provided with an ACT Greens email address and listed on the ACT Greens website.